huz4f/huz4f/content/Blogs/choice.md

  *“We search for purpose.
 The universe offers silence.”* **-The Myth of Sisyphus**

 ---
-#### Every goal you achieve,
-Every milestone you hit, every desire that once burned within you — when finally attained, somehow loses its power.

 ## Choice is not about “right or wrong”
 **— it’s about choosing to live with full consciousness, despite the absurd.**